andrew-johnson-4/PunCalculus/README.md

 An "object" A can be modelled as a simple morphism 1 → A.
 Similarly ¬A is shorthand for 0 → A.

-Greedy Infer is the gas.
-Determine Color is the brakes.
-The rules for graph coloring precedence can be customized.
-Greedy Infer may be strange to work with because making an Integer term 0 may ascribe a Type with a lot of extra information such as "1123 is prime."
-Obviously this comes with a steep computational cost, which makes the coloring precedence important.

 Some rules are termed "intermediate" because they do not immediately assign a concrete type to any term.
 Intermediate rules are subject to coloring precedence.
 All rules that do assign a concrete type are termed "terminal."